mozilla/raptor-studio/README.md

 # Raptor Studio

 A simple command line tool for recording and replaying web traffic for Raptor.
-Currently limited to record/replay on the GeckoView example app for Android.

 ## Installation